Chive

 Storage Tips

-To keep chives fresh, store them in the refrigerator.
-Wrap them loosely in a damp paper towel and place them in a plastic bag or airtight container.
-Alternatively, you can stand them upright in a glass of water with a plastic bag covering the top.
-Use within 5-7 days for optimal flavor.
-For longer storage, chop and freeze chives in an airtight container or freeze them in ice cube trays with water or oil.
+To keep chives fresh, wrap them in a damp paper towel and place them in a plastic bag or container in the refrigerator.
+Alternatively, store them upright in a glass of water with a plastic bag loosely covering the top.
+For longer storage, chives can be chopped and frozen in airtight containers or freezer bags.
+Avoid leaving them at room temperature for extended periods as they wilt quickly.

 Chefadora AI is Here.